DC-Cheng/Implementation-of-stereo-reconstruction/README.md

 # stereo_reconstruction_OpenCV_impl #
-Stereo 3D reconstruction with OpenCV using an iPhone camera.
+Stereo 3D reconstruction with OpenCV using an iPhone camera.                <br>
-Stereo 3D reconstruction with OpenCV using sample code from OpenCV.org.
+Stereo 3D reconstruction with OpenCV using sample code from OpenCV.org.     <br>

 # Target #
 1. implementation of stereo camera reconstruction(multi-camera)